SpaceManiac/HamSandwich/source/jspedit_aseprite/README.md

 Only visible layers will be exported.

 The slice tool (<kbd>Shift+C</kbd>) can be used to create a slice to set as the origin point.
-The origin point of the JSP file will be the **top-left** corner of the selected slice on the **first frame**, due to Aseprite API limitations.
+The origin point of the JSP file will be the **center** of the selected slice on the **first frame**, due to Aseprite API limitations.
-The size of the slice does not matter.